aovabo/blogger/testdata/posts/aeroastro.md

 <p align="center"><img src="https://www.nasa.gov/sites/default/files/thumbnails/image/artemis_illustration.jpg" alt="Artemis Illustration"></p>

-I have put together a great studying resource for anyone interested in spacecraft and rockets [1].
-The study of spacecraft and rockets is a fascinating endeavor that can take you on amazing adventures.
-It can also lead to an exciting career in the aerospace industry.
-But even if you never pursue a career in this field, learning about spacecraft and rockets will give you a deeper understanding of our universe and our place within it.
-So what are you waiting for?
-Start teaching yourself aerospace engineering [2] today!
+I've made a really good learning guide for anyone who likes spacecraft and rockets.
+Studying these can be really interesting and fun.
+You might even end up working in the aerospace industry.
+But even if you don't want to work in this field, knowing about spacecraft and rockets can help you understand more about the universe.
+So why wait?
+Start learning about aerospace engineering today!

 Notes:

-[1] If you're like me (space enthusiast) and you're interested in small satellites development or liquid rocket engine design philosophy as well as its combustion dynamics then please consider exploring this resource!
-It has a wealth of information on both subjects, and it's constantly being updated with new content.
+[1] If you love space like I do and want to know more about how small satellites are made or how rocket engines work, check out this guide!
+It has lots of information on these topics and I always add new things to it.

-[2] Aerospace engineering is the primary field of engineering concerned with the design, development, testing and production of aircraft, spacecraft, and rockets.
-It has two major branches: aeronautical engineering and astronautical engineering.
-Aeronautical engineers primarily focus on aircraft while astronautical engineers focus on spacecraft and rockets.
+[2] Aerospace engineering is all about making aircraft, spacecraft, and rockets.
+It has two main parts: aeronautical engineering (which focuses on aircraft) and astronautical engineering (which focuses on spacecraft and rockets).

 ***